Rosef-Engineering/requirements-and-architecture/README.md

 ## Licensing

 The contents of this repository and licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by/4.0/).
-See the [LICENCE](LICENCE.txt) file for licence rights and limitations.
+See the [LICENCE](LICENCE.txt) file for the legal code.